Is Debt Settlement Better or Worse Than Chapter 13 Bankruptcy?

 A creditor may agree to take less than the full amount you owe because at least it’s getting something — particularly if you have an unsecured loan (such as credit card debt) and don’t owe so much that it’s worth the creditor’s time and money to sue you.

 Generally, you’ll have to put money aside each month and build up a fund that you can use to settle your debts.
-You (or the company representing you) will then offer the creditor a lump-sum payment or a monthly payment plan that results in repaying less than what you currently owe.
+You (or the company representing you) will then offer the creditor a payment plan that results in repaying less than what you currently owe.

 There are two common types of consumer bankruptcy, Chapter 7 and Chapter 13.